mkawalec/showjs-client/README.md

 A rough plan from future features:

+- [x] An indicator showing the current position
 - [ ] Ability to add comments to the slide at a given position (saved in localStore)
 - [ ] Comments can be added to a range
 - [ ] Comments can be sent to everyone / everyone but master